Augmented BI – Combining Machine Learning (Root Cause Analysis) with Human Intuition

-This is the 2nd in a 3 part blog series on Augmented BI.
+This is the 2nd and last part of blog series on Augmented BI.

-Part 2: The root of the problem – “Find Out Why, Fast”
+Part 2: The root cause of the problem – “Find Out Why, Fast”

 “Why did that happen?” is a disarmingly simple question to ask, but often fiendishly difficult to answer.
 On most BI tools, it takes hours, if not days or even weeks of analysis across hundreds of potential reasons.
 In this post, Alvin Chan, AVORA’s Head of Product, lays out how to get to the root cause in minutes using machine learning.